dlsucomet/Lightpost/README.md

 * Added NLP support in ```lightpost.utils.text``` for standard NLP preprocessing functions.
 * Fixed optimization bugs when training using the engine.

-## Missing Features
+## Releases and Contribution
+**Release Cycle.** Lightpost is under a non-regular release cycle.
+It's currently in Alpha state, where bugs are expected when you try to forcefully do things Lightpost isn't supposed to.

+If you encounter bugs, please report them in our [GitHub Issues](https://github.com/dlsucomet/Lightpost/issues) tracker.

-Before we increment the version counter, we'll make sure these features are implemented.
+**Feature Requests.** Before we increment the version counter, we'll make sure some noted features are implemented.
 You might see nightly builds with these features in alpha-stage, so do be careful.
-**For 0.1 Release**
+For feature requests, please drop by to our [GitHub Issues](https://github.com/dlsucomet/Lightpost/issues) tracker and we'll discuss with you there.

+*Scheduled for 0.1 Release:*
 * CUDA Support
 * Computer Vision support in ```lightpost.datapipe```, called ```Imagepipe```
 * Computer Vision utility functions under ```lightpost.utils.vision```
 * Support for dynamic learning (weight sharing, twin networks, etc)
-* Support for one-shot/few-shot training pipelines **(currently in alpha stage)**
+* Support for one-shot/few-shot training pipelines *(currently in alpha stage)*

+## Acknowledgements
+The Lightpost Project was born out of a need for seamless experimentation on multiple models.
+In research, we often test models multiple times with different hyperparameters and settings.
+Jupyter notebooks would rarely cut the job once we're working on so many things at once.
+A dynamic training framework that can be written in the form of small scripts was needed.

+Special thanks to Daniel Stanley Tan, whose seamless GAN training scripts provided the initial inspiration for Lightpost, as well as to Briane Paul Samson for the constant support during development.
+Lightpost, while mainly maintained by a group of researchers, owes itself to helpful contributions from the community in various forms.
+Acknowledgements are also on the way for the researchers of the DLSU Center for Complexity and Emerging Technologies, its lab head Jordan Aiko Deja, and its faithful leadership team.

+Project Lightpost is developed, maintained, and managed by the DLSU Machine Learning Group.